 Recently named the world’s most popular voice assistant, Siri has moved one grade up in macOS High Sierra.
 Compared to the previous OS, it speaks in a more natural voice and can even DJ at your parties.
 Well, at least create your favorite playlists and answer music-related questions.

 Of course, these are just cherries on top of the new macOS 10.13 High Sierra.
-If you’re already converted by now and can’t wait to hit the Install button, here are some sobering points that may make you change your mind.
+If you’re already converted by now and can’t wait to hit the Install button, some sobering points may change your mind.

 Reasons you should stick with macOS Sierra (for now)

 When analyzing the new features of macOS High Sierra, everything sounds great in theory.
 However, keep in mind that, for now, the download is only available to Apple Developers and is in Beta Version, which says a lot of possible issues and bugs will inevitably pop up.

 What’s more, depending on how old your Mac is, it’s possible that it won’t be able to support all the improved capabilities that macOS High Sierra brings to the table.
 From this standpoint, if you’re not willing to risk your system to help Apple test High Sierra, you might be safer with regular macOS Sierra until the official version of macOS 10.13 High Sierra is released.

 Most experts agree that the current update looks less of a breakthrough but rather a scrupulous rework under the hood.
 If you aren’t a software developer or a gamer, you might not even notice the difference.